 For any of the devices meant for carrying children, check the manufacturer’s specifications for how to safely use the product, as well as any age and/or weight limitations.

 Choosing the right clothing will take a bit of experimenting on your part, but here’s an overview to get your started.

-It’s basic: wear one.
-Oregon law requires it for children under 16 and we recommend it for everyone else.
+Oregon law requires helmets for children under 16 and we recommend it for everyone else.